Postgraduate Research Student

-After completion of my degree at Dundee I wanted enhance my research skills in Neuroscience so began an MSc by research in Integrative Neuroscience at the University of Edinburgh with Dr Szu-Han Wang.
+After completion of my degree at Dundee I wanted enhance my research skills in Neuroscience.
+I began an MSc by research in Integrative Neuroscience at the University of Edinburgh with Dr Szu-Han Wang, for which I was awarded The University of Edinburgh UK/EU Master's Scholarship.
 My research was to identify the behavioural events that can contribute to contextual fear generalisation, an animal model used to mirror a symptom found in PTSD, and their receptor mechanisms.

 Since then I have relocated to Exeter University to undertake my PhD under the supervision of Dr Michael Craig.

 2015 BSc (First Class Hons) Biomedical Sciences, University of Dundee